 Peter has been involved in medical education for more than 20 years, firstly as a member of the RACGP Education Committee, then as a medical educator with the various General Practice vocational training programs, and most recently with WAGPET 2005 to 2009.
 Peter has supervised GP registrars in Claremont and Narrogin, and has been involved in student teaching since the 1980s.

-With a very strong interest in supporting rural General Practice training, Peter is particularly keen to see greater opportunities for rural procedural practice and believes his experience working with supervisors equips him for his role as the GP Supervisor Representative on the Board.
+With a very strong interest in supporting rural General Practice training, Peter is particularly keen to see greater opportunities for rural procedural practice.
+Peter joined the WAGPET Board in 2011 as the GP Supervisor Representative, and was elected Chair in May 2015.

 Dr Wilson has considerable experience in registrar representative roles - in 2012 was the Perth and Outer Metro East Registrar Liaison Officer, the Chair of the WAGPET Registrar Advisory Group and the WAGPET representative to GPRA.
 She has also been the GP registrar representative for the AMA Doctors in Training Committee and the RACGP WA Faculty Board.